jlemein/izzy-renderer/README.md

 1. By making use of a scene file and materials file.
 2. By using the renderer as a library.
 For examples, refer to the apps subfolder.

-To use Izzy render renderer with the first mode, run the following command:
+To use Izzy renderer with the first mode, run the following command:

 `izzyrender --scene=hello.fbx --materials=materials.json`